-Lilliput Caravans were designed and built by the late Bruce Webster, an expatriate English coach-builder who, having despaired of the very heavy vans that his customers asked him to build to their own designs, set out to design and build a lighter version which could be easily towed by the average family’s medium powered car.
+Lilliput caravans were designed and built by the late Bruce Webster, an expatriate English coach-builder who, having despaired of the very heavy vans that his customers asked him to build to their own designs, set out to design and build and lighter version which would be easily towed by the average family’s medium powered car.

-His first attempt in 1962 was a compact design which make extensive use of light but very strong plywood.
-On the return from their first family holiday outing with it, this van was sold to a motorist who had followed them, and when they stopped, insisted that they sell it to him.
+His first attempt in 1962 was a compact design which made extensive use of light but very strong plywood.
+On the return from their first family holiday outing with it, this van was sold to a motorist who had followed them and, when they stopped, insisted that they sell it to him.
 Encouraged by this success, Bruce decided to try building caravans full-time.
-Ever the perfectionist he repeatedly modified his designs, progressing from all plywood through aluminium-over-ply sides with molded fiberglass roof and finally to fully molded fiberglass construction.
+Ever the perfectionist, he repeatedly modified his designs, progressing from all plywood through to aluminium over ply sides with molded fibreglass roof and finally to fully molded fibreglass construction.

-While only a few of the early designs incorporating plywood are known to be still in existence, the last two models endured better.
-They are the penultimate12/6” Special” which is 12 feet 6inches long (3.81m) and the final model the 10 feet 6inches (3.20m) Gazelle.
-While Webster designed and built the12/6 Special as a premium caravan, it was not a commercial success and it is believed only 29 were built.
-However, the Gazelle was an immediate success and about 250 were built.
+While only a few of the early designs incorporating plywood are known to still be in existence, the last two models endured better.
+They are the penultimate 12’6” Special which is 3.81m and the final model, the 10’6” (3.2m) Gazelle.
+While Webster designed and built the 12’6” Special as a premium caravan, it was not a commercial success and it is believed only 29 were built.
+The Gazelle, however, was an immediate success and approximately 250 were built.

-While clearly retro in appearance to some people, the Lilliput’s pleasing lines and rounded contours lend a certain charm that will never date.
-Interior layouts vary from one van to another as designs were changed over the manufacturing period.
-In addition a number are believed to have been custom built to the original purchaser’s requirements.
-Many Lilliput caravans have been modified over time, to suit the owners changing requirements.
-Run-down and derelict caravans are refitted by their new owners.
-As a result, there are a great variety of Lilliput caravans.
+While clearly retro in appearance to some people, the Lilliputs pleasing lines and rounded contours lend a certain charm that will never date.
+Interior layouts vary from one van to another as designs changed over the manufacturing period.
+In addition, a number are believed to have been custom built to the original purchaser’s requirements.
+Many Lilliput caravans have been modified over time to suit changing requirements while run-down and derelict caravans are refitted by their new owners, leading to a great variety of Lilliput caravans.

-The Lilliput Caravan Club of New Zealand is dedicated to the preservation and enjoyment of the iconic Lilliput Caravans which were manufactured in Auckland from the early sixties through to the late seventies.
+The Lilliput Caravan Club of New Zealand is dedicated to the preservation and enjoyment iconic Lilliput Caravans which were manufactured in Auckland from the early sixties thought to the late seventies,